 Section V: Shipping

-The information below, is an excerpt from the "Recommendations for Coffee Berry Borer Integrated Pest Management in Hawai‘i 2016" document.
-The complete document can be found here.
+The information below, is an excerpt from the DRAFT "Recommendations for Coffee Berry Borer Integrated Pest Management in Hawai‘i 2020" document.
+The complete document is in the process of being published.

 As of December 2016, CBB has been found on three Hawaiian Islands—Hawai‘i, O‘ahu, and Maui.
 Currently, an intra-island (on-island) quarantine for Hawai‘i Island, [Maui], and O‘ahu is NOT in effect.
 However, the Hawai‘i Department of Agriculture has placed a quarantine on ALL regulated coffee items, including but not limited to unroasted coffee, coffee plants and plant parts, used coffee bags, and coffee-harvesting equipment shipped from Hawai‘i Island and O‘ahu to all other islands.